source-repo/use-reactive/README.md

 - `state`: The state object with properties and methods bound to `this`.
 - `init?`: A function to run only once.
-- `effectOrEffects?`: Effect function OR array of function and dependency pairs.
+- `effectOrEffects?`: Effect function OR array of function and dependency function pairs (see deps)).
 State is supplied as argument (also `this`).
-- `deps?`: Array of dependencies for a single effect function.
+- `deps?`: function returning the array of dependencies for a single effect function.
+Use `this` to reference the reactive object.

 ###### TypeScript